Kenosha County Circuit Court Judge Chad Kerkman Seems To Be Revamping Effort To Jail Kenosha County Eye Editor Kevin Mathewson

 Mathewson maintains that publicly available photographs of elected officials are fair subjects for commentary and scrutiny, particularly when those officials maintain close political and professional relationships with one another.
 Mathewson noted that Kerkman was closely aligned with numerous local officials who circulated nomination papers during his most recent judicial election campaign, including County Board Supervisors Erin Decker (R) and Gabe Nudo (D), County Executive Samantha Kerkman — the judge’s former spouse — then-Assistant District Attorney Thomas “T. Clair” Binger (D), likely future inmate Andy “Sgt.
 Hard” Berg, and Court Commissioner Elizabeth Pfeuffer.

 Wisconsin’s own judicial ethics rules recognize that judges occupy a unique role and are expected to endure criticism and heightened public examination.
 The Wisconsin Supreme Court’s commentary to SCR 60.03 states that judges “must expect to be the subject of constant public scrutiny” and accept restrictions and criticism that ordinary citizens may find burdensome.
 Mathewson said the current situation appears inconsistent with that principle, arguing that criticism of a judge’s public actions should not be treated as a law-enforcement matter.
 “The Supreme Court is essentially saying judges need to have a thick skin,” Mathewson noted.
-“Chad’s skin can’t be any thinner.”
+“Chad’s skin couldn’t be any thinner.”

 Investigators also reportedly asked about an article in which Mathewson published Kerkman’s campaign registration statement showing when the judge would next be up for election.
 Mathewson noted the document was obtained directly from the official Wisconsin Sunshine website and was already publicly accessible through a government source.